prenticelab/SPLASH/README.md

     * This script performs SPLASH consistency tests.

-# Simple Process-Led Algorithms for Simulating Habitats (SPLASH): Modelling Radiation, Evapotranspiration and Plant-Available Moisture
+# SPLASH: Robust indices of radiation, evapotranspiration and plant-available moisture
 ----------------------------------------------------------------------------
 ## Theory
 There is a growing need of global ecophysiological datasets for the study of vegetation dynamics under changing climate scenarios; however, simulation of natural processes is often necessary due to the lack of observations.